starcitizen-lug/lug-helper/README.md

 *Greetings, fellow Penguin!*

-This script is designed to help you optimize your system to run Star Citizen as smoothly as possible.
-It presents options to check your system for optimal settings and helps you change them as needed to prevent game crashes.
+This script is designed to help you manage and optimize Star Citizen on Linux.

-Additionally, it gives you an easy way to manage your Lutris WINE runners.
-It can also wipe your Star Citizen *USER* folder as is recommended by CIG after major version updates.
-It will back up your exported keybinds, delete your *USER* folder, then restore your keybind file(s).

 Zenity menus are used for a GUI experience with a fallback to terminal-based menus where Zenity is unavailable.
 The game directory paths provided by the user on first run are saved in *$XDG_CONFIG_HOME/starcitizen-lug*.